FAQ – US Climate Corps Fellows

 - Be in compliance with federal law that states: all Climate Corps fellows extended an offer by one of our host organizations must be able to verify identity and eligibility to work in the United States and complete the required employment eligibility verifications document forms by the first day of employment

-- Work onsite at the host organization full-time for 10-12 weeks on the assigned workplan, and adhere to all hiring processes, HR policies and standards of the host organization
+- Work for the host organization full-time for 8-12 weeks on the assigned workplan and adhere to all hiring processes, HR policies and standards of the host organization

 - Provide final deliverables, to both the host organization and EDF, based on their workplan including a set of recommendations to drive next steps.